-The above financial support shall only be available where the project results in an effective capacity of not less than 100 MW.
+The above grants shall only be available where the project results in an effective capacity of not less than 100 MW.

-All projects on which construction work commences after this Regulation has been adopted by the Council may form the subject of an application for a grant under this Regulation.
+All projects on which construction work commences after this Regulation has been adopted may form the subject of an application for a grant under this Regulation.
 Projects on which construction work has started at an earlier date will not be eligible.